prokawsar/dashboard-starter/README.md

 # dashboard-starter

 This is starter repo for frontend project.
-With stack of Svelte, Tailwind, TypeScript, Charts.js, Fontawesome
+With stack of Svelte, Tailwind, TypeScript, Charts.js

 ## Tech Stack